Çamlıdere, Ankara

+Çamlıdere is a municipality and district of Ankara Province, Turkey.
+Its area is 782 km2, and its population is 8,100 (2022).
+It is 108 km north-west of the city of Ankara.
+Its elevation is 1240 m.

 Çamlıdere was settled by the Seljuk Turks and there are a number of Seljuk period buildings in the area.

-Many fossils and petrified forest have been found in the area.
+Many fossils and a petrified forest have been found in the area.

 Demographics

-The population of Çamlıdere is experiencing a rapid depopulation, especially in rural villages, like many other rural and remote areas in Central Anatolia.
-The population living in villages decreased from 16,464 to a record-low of 3,915 in the period 1965–2012.
-The urban population declined slightly from 3,132 to 2,764 in the same period.
+The district of Çamlıdere experienced a rapid depopulation, especially in rural villages, like many other rural and remote areas in Central Anatolia.

-Villages
+Composition

+There are 48 neighbourhoods in Çamlıdere District: